Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 1. Tried several different strategies but still cannot make the instructions be invisible at the beginning and then appear when the jumper getting closer.
 2. The cancel button in the popup screen will cause problem.
+## Team member name:
+Shikai Jin
+### What I did since the last weekly scrum:
+1. Finsh the scenario 4 in the game
+2. Change the behavior of the ground to make the jumper be able to go with the ground

+### What I plan to do:
+1. Play the game and try to debug
+2. Finish the documents listed in the requirements

+### What blockers I have:
+1. Tried to apply observer pattern to the ground-jumper pair and failed due to greenfoot deisng for actors
+___
 # Horizon-Zero-Dawn, Sprint #4

 ## Team member name: